benchiverton/DotNet.IntegrationTesting/docs/installing_docker_windows.md

     ```bash
     sudo service docker start
     ```
-1. Open a new command window and verify that your instillation was successful by running the following (powershell)
+1. Open a new command window and verify that your installation was successful by running the following (powershell)
     ```powershell
     wsl docker ps
     ```